@amqp-contract/contract

 Example

-const tasksExchange: DirectExchangeDefinition = defineExchange('tasks', 'direct', {
+const tasksExchange: DirectExchangeDefinition = defineExchange('tasks', {

 });EventConsumerResult